+1. The party wishing to have the evidence taken by telephone should inform the other party accordingly, before the trial, to determine whether there is any objection.
+If there is objection an application may be made to the applications (chambers) list judge or to the trial judge if the identity of that judge is known.

+2. The trial judge, when known, should in any event be apprised in advance of the wish to take evidence by telephone, and the judge's agreement obtained or any necessary order made.

-- 1. The party wishing to have the evidence taken by telephone should inform the other party accordingly 7 days before the trial, to determine whether there is any objection. - 2.
-Any objection will be heard before the matter proceeds on the date of hearing.
-If an objection is upheld, or a Magistrate disallows telephone evidence by a witness, witnesses will have to be produced in person. - 3.
-In anticipation of the taking of the evidence by telephone, the legal representative of the party calling the witness must attend to the following matters: - (a) arrange for the witness to have immediate access to the telephone; - (b) ascertain from the witness the form of oath to be taken and ensure that the witness is equipped to comply with the formalities of the oath, or confirm that it is appropriate to affirm; - (c) explain to the witness that the evidence is being given in formal court proceedings, and being recorded, and that the witness may be cross-examined by counsel and questioned by the Magistrate; and that the witness must be careful only to answer questions put. - 4.
-It is most convenient if the witness telephones the court, rather than vice versa.
-The legal representative for the party calling the witness should in advance ascertain from the Registrar the telephone number of the trial courtroom, and inform the intended witness of that number, impressing upon the witness the need to telephone the courtroom precisely at the time designated by the Magistrate, and preferably to be in possession of a bible if an oath is to be taken, and that it must be the witness (rather than someone on his or her behalf) who actually calls in. - 5.
-In the unusual event that arrangements cannot be made to have the witness call into the court, the following paragraphs 6 and 7 apply.
+3. In anticipation of the taking of the evidence by telephone, the legal representative of the party calling the witness must attend to the following matters:

+(a) arrange for the witness to have immediate access to the telephone;

+(b) ascertain from the witness the form of oath to be taken and ensure that the witness is equipped to comply with the formalities of the oath, or confirm that it is appropriate to affirm;

+(c) explain to the witness that the evidence is being given in formal court proceedings, and being recorded, and that the witness may be cross-examined by counsel and questioned by the judge; and that the witness must be careful only to answer questions put.

+4. It is most convenient if the witness telephones the court, rather than vice versa.
+The legal representative for the party calling the witness should in advance ascertain from the bailiff the telephone number of the trial courtroom, and inform the intended witness of that number, impressing upon the witness the need to telephone the courtroom precisely at the time designated by the judge, and preferably to be in possession of a bible if an oath is to be taken, and that it must be the witness (rather than someone on his or her behalf) who actually calls in.

-Practice Direction
+5. In the unusual event that arrangements cannot be made to have the witness call into the court, the following paragraphs 6 and 7 apply.

-Taking Evidence by Telephone(2) 6. - aragraph applies to proceedings being conducted in the Magistrates at Brisbane. (a) the Cl to the time the evidence is to be given, the Registrar will advise hief Clerk of the necessity to take telephone evidence.
-The Chief will then notify the Depositions Clerk of the following matters: (i) the number of the courtroom, the name of the Magistrate, and the court phone number; (ii) the name of the person required to give evidence; (iii) the name of the organisation, if applicable, where that person is to be contacted;
+6. This paragraph applies to proceedings being conducted in the District Court at Brisbane.

+(a) Prior to the time the evidence is to be given, the bailiff will advise the Chief Bailiff or Deputy Chief Bailiff, or if necessary the staff at the Sheriff's Office, of the following matters:

+(i) the number of the courtroom, the name of the judge, and the court phone number;(ii) the name of the person required to give evidence;

+(iii) the name of the organisation, if applicable, where that person is to be contacted;

+(iii) the name of the organisation, if applicable, where that person is to be cont